 An open market and education go hand in hand.

-That is the importance of an open market and the continuing need for education around technology in hotel industry.
+That is the importance of an open market and the continuing need for education around technology in the hotel industry.

 Historically, and even today to a degree, tech companies have little desire to pro-actively develop integrations with other service providers and their solutions.
 The preference has been to keep it a closed loop with business models built around charging for the opportunity of integrating.
 This has also been a contributing factor to the existing fragmentation our industry currently suffers from.